apache/mxnet/docs/how_to/distributed_training.md

 It is easier if all these machines have a shared file system so that they can access the training script.
 One way is to use Amazon Elastic File System to create your network file system.
-The options in the next command are the recommended options for loading AWS EFS.
+The options in the following command are the recommended options when mounting an AWS Elastic File System.

 ```
 sudo mkdir efs && sudo mount -t nfs4 -o nfsvers=4.1,rsize=1048576,wsize=1048576,hard,timeo=600,retrans=2 NETWORK_FILE_SYSTEM_IP:/ efs
 ```

-Note: You might find it helpful to store large datasets on S3 for easy access from all machines in the cluster.
+Tip: You might find it helpful to store large datasets on S3 for easy access from all machines in the cluster.
 Refer [Using data from S3 for training](https://mxnet.incubator.apache.org/versions/master/how_to/s3_integration.html) for more information.

 ### Using launch.py
 MXNet provides a script [tools/launch.py](https://github.com/apache/incubator-mxnet/blob/master/tools/launch.py) to make it easy to launch distributed training on a cluster with `ssh`, `mpi`, `sge` or `yarn`.
-Fetch this script by cloning the mxnet repository.
+You can fetch this script by cloning the mxnet repository.

 ```
 git clone --recursive https://github.com/apache/incubator-mxnet
 ```

 ##### Example
-Let's start with an example on how to use this.
-Let us consider training a VGG11 model on the CIFAR10 dataset using the image classification example for gluon.
+Let us consider training a VGG11 model on the CIFAR10 dataset using [example/gluon/image_classification.py](https://github.com/apache/incubator-mxnet/blob/master/example/gluon/image_classification.py).
 ```
 cd example/gluon/
 ```
-On a single machine, we can run this script as
+On a single machine, we can run this script as follows:
 ```
 python image_classification.py --dataset cifar10 --model vgg11 --num-epochs 1
 ```

-For distributed training of this example, we would do the following.
+For distributed training of this example, we would do the following:

 If the mxnet directory which contains the script `image_classification.py` is accessible to all machines in the cluster (for example if they are on a network file system), we can run:
 ```
 ../../tools/launch.py -n 3 -H hosts --launcher ssh python image_classification.py --dataset cifar10 --model vgg11 --num-epochs 1 --kvstore dist_sync
 ```

-If the directory with the script is not accessible from the other machines in the cluster then we can synchronize the current directory to all machines.
+If the directory with the script is not accessible from the other machines in the cluster, then we can synchronize the current directory to all machines.
 ```
 ../../tools/launch.py -n 3 -H hosts --launcher ssh --sync-dst-dir /tmp/mxnet_job/ python image_classification.py --dataset cifar10 --model vgg11 --num-epochs 1 --kvstore dist_sync
 ```